FSipiano/newbieDictionary/README.md

      - hello-world
      - active-multiplier

+#### **Git** -
-**Git** - The name of a version control system.
+The name of a version control system.
 Involves branches and trees, pushing and pulling.
 All in all a great time.

+#### **GitHub** -
-**GitHub** - The name of a hosting service for storing and interacting with git repositories.
+The name of a hosting service for storing and interacting with git repositories.
 GitHub provides additional collaboration tools on top of git, such as Pull Requests, Issues/bug reports, wiki, and other features.
 Other popular git hosting services include BitBucket and GitLab.

- ## If you need something to do more than that, you need 👇🏻

-An **IDE** - Stands for ‘Integrated Development Environment’.
+#### An **IDE** -
+Stands for ‘Integrated Development Environment’.
 It is somewhere that you write code, and has tools to help you write, structure and test it.
 Build, test, connect to databases, the works!

+#### HTTP -
-**HTTP and HTTPS** - HTTP or Hypertext Transfer Protocol is the set of guidelines for transferring files such as texts, videos, sounds, images, and other multimedia files through the World Wide Web.
+HTTP or Hypertext Transfer Protocol is the set of guidelines for transferring files such as texts, videos, sounds, images, and other multimedia files through the World Wide Web.
 The moment a Web user opens the browser, the user is indirectly making use of HTTP.

+#### HTTPS
-HTTPS, on the other hand, stands “Hypertext Transfer Protocol Secure” which means the webpage has a special layer of encryption added to hide your personal details and passwords.
+Stands for “Hypertext Transfer Protocol Secure” which means the webpage has a special layer of encryption added to hide your personal details and passwords.
 Hence, if you wish to secure your bank account details at an online shopping site, look for “https” in the URL.

+#### **JSON** -
-**JSON** - JSON stands for JavaScript Object Notation.
+Stands for JavaScript Object Notation.
 JSON is a common data format (a way data is written), originally derived from JavaScript, many programming languages now have the ability to use JSON.
 JSON data types include: number, string, boolean, array, object, or null.
 Basic JSON might look like this:

 ```json
 {